Meet Your District 205 Board of Education Members

 All Illinois school board members must receive training in professional development leadership (P.A.
 97-8) and the Open Meeting Act (P.A.
 97-504).
 Mandatory training will also be required after the new teacher evaluation requirements are implemented in each school district.
 Completed development and training activity is listed for each school board member.
-Training was provided by the Illinois Association of School Boards (IASB) unless otherwise noted.
+The training was provided by the Illinois Association of School Boards (IASB) unless otherwise noted.

 The School Board appoints and supervises the Superintendent of Schools, whose job it is to run the day-to-day operations of the school district and to provide educational leadership and vision for administrators, faculty, and staff.
 Many of you already are familiar with our Board members, but there may be some things that you do not know about them.

-Ann Lopez-Caneva, Vice President
+Ann Lopez-Caneva, President

 Completed training/development: Open Meeting Act Training (Office of the Attorney General State of Illinois); Orientating New School Board Members; Professional Development Leadership Training; and Performance Evaluation Reform Act (PERA) Training for School Board Members.

-Lisa Bickus, Member
+Lisa Bickus, Vice President

 Completed training/development: Open Meeting Act Training for School Board Members; Professional Development Leadership Training for School Board Members; and Performance Evaluation Reform Act Training (PERA) Training for School Board Members.

-Lou Ann Johnson, who was born and raised in Mobile, Alabama, recently retired from Nicor Gas.
+Lou Ann Johnson, Member Lou Ann Johnson was born and raised in Mobile, Alabama, and retired from Nicor Gas.
 Since 2005, Lou Ann has served as a trustee at Second Baptist Church in Joliet, serving in the finance ministry and as a youth mentor.
-She also serves on many boards including National Hook-Up of Black Women (NHBW), Inc.; Joliet Area Congregation Based Organization Body; Northeastern Illinois Agency on Aging, Community Life Ministries, Second Baptist Church; Church Women United; Guardian Angel Community Service Board and Advocates United for Joliet Children.
-LouAnn's goal is to provide the tools and resources needed for today's students to become tomorrow's leaders.
+She also serves on many boards including National Hook-Up of Black Women (NHBW), Inc.; Joliet Area Congregation Based Organization Body; Northeastern Illinois Agency on Aging, Community Life Ministries, Second Baptist Church; Church Women United; Guardian Angel Community Service Board; and Advocates United for Joliet Children.
+Lou Ann's goal is to provide the tools and resources needed for today's students to become tomorrow's leaders.

-Michael Lewandowski, who is married with one child, has served the district since 1999.
+Michael Lewandowski, Member Michael Lewandowski, who is married with one child, has served the district since 1999.
 He was born in Chicago but has lived in Lockport Township since childhood.
 An LTHS alum, Michael is a master harp builder/craftsman and tour guide for Lyon & Healy Harps in Chicago.
 Mike has served on many community boards such as the Illinois Association of School Boards Governing Board, the Illinois Association of School Boards (IASB) as the LTHS delegate, and more.
 He is the current chair of the IASB Three Rivers Division and the former director-at-large for same.
-Michael wants to provide a safe and secure environment to educate all LTHS students and to continue to work with administration to establish goals for improving student achievement.
+Michael wants to provide a safe and secure environment to educate all LTHS students and to continue to work with the administration to establish goals for improving student achievement.

-Completed training/development: Democracy; Leadership - Board's First Responsibility; Open Meeting Act Training for School Board Members; Professional Development Leadership Training and Performance Evaluation Reform Act Training for School Board members; the Basics of Governance Leadershop Training; and IASB Master Board Member Award.
+Completed training/development: Democracy; Leadership - Board's First Responsibility; Open Meeting Act Training for School Board Members; Professional Development Leadership Training and Performance Evaluation Reform Act Training for School Board members; the Basics of Governance Leadership Training; and IASB Master Board Member Award.